rishubhpar/debiasing_gen_models/README.md

 Run the `./s_u_r.sh` file to generate images:

-- `exp`: Path that the iamges should be stored in.
+- `exp`: Path that the images should be stored in.
 - `edit_attr`: Attribute to edit.
 But not used for now. you can use `./utils/text_dic.py` to predefined source-target text pairs or define new pair.
 - `n_test_img` : How many images should be generated?
 - `attribute_list` : Attribute to be balanced: [1,0,0,0 - Eyeglasses, 0,1,0,0 - Gender, 0,0,1,0 - Race] [For multi attributes, add 1's accordingly, ex: 1,1,0,0 = Eyeglasses+ Gender]